popelier-group/ichor/docs/README.md

 sphinx-apidoc --implicit-namespaces --force -o source/ichor_hpc/ ../ichor_hpc_subpackage/ichor/

-sphinx-build -a - E source/ build/
+sphinx-build -a -E source/ build/
 ```

+If you have `make` installed, you can run `make docs` which will run the
+above commands automatically.